-- 1 Expand Digital Panel Properties in Advanced View. - 2 Click Attributes. - 3 Under DVI Settings, click to enable the desired setting.
+- 1 From the Tree View pane, expand Digital Panel Properties. - 2 Click Attributes. - 3 Under DVI Settings, click to enable the desired setting.

 Note: Reducing DVI frequency on high-resolution displays can resolve either display corruption or the complete absence of any image when a display is set to a high resolution.
 This should only be enabled if the Digital Panel is experiencing these types of problems.